rahulrawatuk2001/Superstore-Sales-Project/Excel-Dashboard/README.md

 ## Overview
 This project analyzes the Superstore Sales dataset using only Excel.
 The goal was to clean the raw data and build an interactive dashboard using Excel Pivot Tables and Charts.

+## Aim
+The main aim of this project was to clean and analyze the Superstore Sales dataset using Excel to calculate key business metrics — Total Sales, Total Profit, Profit Margin %, and Total Orders — across Category, Region, Sub-Category, and Customers.
+The goal was to build an interactive Pivot Table-based dashboard with charts and slicers, and present the key patterns through Insights.

 ## Tools Used
 - Microsoft Excel (Pivot Tables, Pivot Charts, Slicers, Formulas, Find & Replace)

 ## Workflow
 The file has 5 sheets, and each one has a specific job:
-1. **Raw Data** – the original, unedited dataset (10,014 rows)
+- **Raw Data** – the original, unedited dataset (10,014 rows)
-2. **Working Data** – cleaned version of the data (missing values handled, duplicates removed, and invalid values corrected) — 9,986 rows after cleaning
+- **Working Data** – cleaned version of the data (missing values handled, duplicates removed, and invalid values corrected) — 9,986 rows after cleaning
-3. **Metrics** – pivot tables that calculate totals, averages, and breakdowns
+- **Metrics** – pivot tables that calculate totals, averages, and breakdowns
-4. **Dashboard** – the final visual dashboard built from the pivot tables
+- **Dashboard** – the final visual dashboard built from the pivot tables
-5. **Insights** – written observations about what the dashboard shows
+- **Insights** – written observations about what the dashboard shows

-## Data Cleaning
+## Data Cleaning Process
-- All columns were originally in the General format.
-Data types were corrected for Order Date, Ship Date, Sales, Profit, Quantity, and Discount so they worked correctly in formulas and Pivot Tables.
-- Missing values in Sales, Profit, and Order Date were treated as blank, not deleted.
-- Order Date had 22 rows with "N/A" as text — removed using Find & Replace, so they became true blanks.
-- Profit had 12 rows with "unknown" and 8 rows with "N/A" — both removed using Find & Replace, so they became blank (35 rows were already blank and were left as is).
+All initial fields were imported in `General` format.
+Data types and anomalies were addressed sequentially:

+1. **Data Type Standardization:**
+   - Converted `Order Date` and `Ship Date` to standard Date formats.
+   - Converted `Sales`, `Profit`, `Quantity`, and `Discount` into appropriate Numeric/Currency formats for accurate formula and Pivot Table processing.

+2. **Text Normalization & Trimming:**
+   - **Leading/Trailing Whitespace:** Applied `TRIM()` to `Ship Mode` and `Customer Name` to eliminate trailing/leading space inconsistencies.
-- City had 10 rows where the state name was stuck after a comma (e.g. "Mobile, Alabama") — the state part was removed using Find & Replace, keeping just the city name.
+   - **City Field Standardization:** Corrected 10 rows where state names were appended after a comma (e.g., `"Mobile, Alabama"`) by stripping the state suffix to retain clean city names.
-- Sub-Category had spelling mistakes in 6 values (extra letter at the end, like "Bookcasess" instead of "Bookcases") — fixed using Find & Replace.
-- Ship Mode and Customer Name had extra leading/trailing spaces — removed using TRIM().
-- Sales had 13 rows with a ? symbol stuck to the number — removed using Find & Replace so the values became usable numbers.
-- Invalid Discount values (outside the 0–1 range) were cleared, but the row was kept, since the row itself was still a valid transaction.
-- Quantity had 9 rows with a negative value (-1) — this was a sign error, not a real return/refund entry, so it was corrected using ABS() rather than removing the row.
-- Rows with negative Sales were removed entirely (all columns, not just the Sales value), since there was no way to justify keeping an invalid transaction.
-- Duplicate rows were removed using Remove Duplicates, checking all columns except Row ID and Order ID.
+   - **Sub-Category Typos:** Corrected 6 misspelled entries with trailing characters (e.g., `"Bookcasess"` → `"Bookcases"`) via Find & Replace.

+3. **Missing & Non-Standard Null Handling:**
+   - **Order Date:** Identified 22 text instances of `"N/A"` and converted them to true blanks using Find & Replace.
+   - **Profit:** Identified 12 instances of `"unknown"` and 8 instances of `"N/A"`, converting both to true blanks (in addition to 35 pre-existing blank rows).
+   - **Missing Sales/Profit/Dates:** Kept true blank records intact without deleting entire rows to preserve transactional integrity where applicable.

+4. **Numeric Cleansing & Outlier Treatment:**
+   - **Sales Formatting Errors:** Removed stray `?` characters from 13 values via Find & Replace to restore numeric usability.
+   - **Negative Sales Records:** Completely removed rows containing negative `Sales` values, as these represented irrecoverable corrupted transactions.
+   - **Discount Boundary Violations:** Cleared invalid values outside the allowable range of 0.00 to 1.00 while retaining the underlying row.
+   - **Quantity Sign Inversion:** Addressed 9 rows containing negative quantities (-1) by applying `ABS()`, treating them as sign-entry errors rather than returns.

+5. **Deduplication:**
+   - Ran Remove Duplicates across all attributes excluding `Row ID` and `Order ID`, resulting in a final cleaned dataset of 9,986 rows.

 ## Metrics (Pivot Tables)
 - Total Sales, Total Profit, Profit Margin %, and Total Orders calculated at the top level.